 Where Can I Get Help?

-The Extension School is committed to helping anyone who has experienced sexual harassment or other sexual misconduct, to access the wide variety of resources available at Harvard and elsewhere.
+The Summer School is committed to helping anyone who has experienced sexual harassment or other sexual misconduct, to access the wide variety of resources available at Harvard and elsewhere.
 Some of the resources listed below will be able to keep your information private, but they may have to share your information with those responsible for stopping or preventing sexual harassment or other sexual misconduct on campus.
 Before speaking with someone, make sure that you understand whether they can assure you confidentiality, or how they will keep your information private.

 These people will keep your information as private as possible, meaning that they will only share it with those who have a need-to-know.
 For example, they may need to disclose what you tell them to the appropriate Title IX Resource Coordinator, that is, the person responsible for addressing sexual harassment and other sexual misconduct within the Harvard community.
 The Title IX Resource Coordinator also will handle your information carefully, maintaining as much privacy as possible.